 Lynn released his only other solo album called “Sunset Painter” originally on Epic in 1969 that was later reissued by Fallout Records.
 It was produced by Paul Horn.
 Because of Lynn’s travels from San Francisco and LA, and the “hippie-era”, it is an album of instrumental pop icon tunes.

-This ITI album, recorded 10 years later, “Live at the Lighthouse 1979”, is a much more different almost Brazilian flavor album.
+This ITI album, recorded 10 years later, “Live at the Lighthouse 1979”, is a more different album, with a Brazilian flair.